Surreal (Justin de Dios song): Composition and lyrics

 Written by Justin and produced by Radkidz, "Surreal" is a folk-pop and ballad track describes a world filled with unlikely scenarios that serve as an escape from reality, encouraging the listener to continue dreaming.
 The track, which was initially written two years ago, is a lighthearted and wholesome piece that highlights the beauty of meaningful coincidences, dreams, and the ability to make the impossible possible.
 Justin's lyrics express a young man's vulnerability, while the visuals transport the viewer on a calming and chill journey through various environments.

 Radkidz's music, composed of Pablo and Josue from SB19, produced "Surreal", bringing Justin's vision to life with subtlety and warmth.
 Justin spent one day recording vocals, and the demo was sent back in just a week.
 In the latter half of "Surreal", Gelou of P-pop group YARA, joins Justin's track, creating a soothing duet.
 It also features her vocals on the bridge and the final chorus part.

 Music video

-Justin premired the music video for his track, which was shot in the Philippines and South Korea for snow and winter scenes during an exclusive press conference on February 27.
+Justin premiered the music video for his track, which was shot in the Philippines and South Korea for snow and winter scenes during an exclusive press conference on February 27.
 The music video was conceptualized and directed by Justin and Xi-Anne Avanceña.
 Set in a mystical forest, features a picturesque mountain view, snowfall, and moving clouds, capturing a surreal feeling when heard or seen.
 Justin's fascination with nature serves as the inspiration for the visuals.
 "Ever since I was young, growing up, (I’ve always found) something special with nature, forest, trees, and (stuff like that)".